 Analytics and reporting go hand-in-hand.
 Without advanced reporting features, your analytics team is going to struggle to get the buy-in required to make changes to ongoing marketing campaigns or other eCommerce strategies.

-Most eCommerce platforms don’t have advanced reporting that leverage data visualization.
+Most eCommerce platforms don't have advanced reporting that leverages data visualization.
 Instead, their data is exported out in columns and rows in a spreadsheet.

 Below is an example of how TapClicks leverages data visualization to create insightful and easy-to-understand images.